FREE Irish Ancestry Research Sources – The Start — Part 1: How to search Irish Ancestors correctly.

-An interesting excerpt of life in the mid-1800s in Kilmactigue:
+An interesting excerpt of life, as it was then by a Resident of the area in the mid-1800s in Kilmactigue:

 When Sir Robert Gore Booth was landlord over this part of Sligo the rents the people had to pay were very high.
 What was worse, if the people tried to improve the dirty wet patches of land they were trying to live on, the rents were raised.
 There was a tax put on every window in the house.
 As well as that every house that had a chimney had to pay tax on it as well.
 In order to avoid paying many poor people built up the windows and you would see cabins with no chimney at all.

-THE PRIMARY information needed for researching One’s Irish Ancestors correctly, and not wasting time and treasure, is noted below.
+THE PRIMARY information needed for researching One’s Irish Ancestors correctly — and not wasting time and treasure — noted below.

 Finding this precise information is your first task.
 Then if you follow the routes noted below, you should be able to easily locate your Ancestor’s Irish records (Birth is generally Baptism records in Ireland), Marriage, and Death – BMDs.